 Creating a world map and marking countries I’ve been to.

 Those spreads look awesome, but man, they require so much work AND drawing skills!
 I’ve attempted drawing a map of Europe once.
 Ended up tearing out pages in my poor bujo.

 Listing restaurants to try.

 This seems like a great thing to do in advance, doesn’t it?
 Nope.
 When you travel with kids, your schedule needs to be flexible enough to prevent random tantrums.
 Imagine explaining to a hungry 3-year-old that he can’t have his lunch right now because the restaurant we planned to visit is still 5km away!
 (We tried this by the way, and you don’t want to know how “well” it ended 🙂 ).

 I used to love creating spreads where I would cross out (or color out 🙂 ) days left to a trip.
 Now I simply don’t have enough time to engage in such arts & crafts activity.
 With brutal honesty: if it doesn’t add any value to your trip – ditch it! (except for those cute little weather spreads, of course!).

 Ideas for future trips.

-In my free time (not that I have that much time to spare with two kids…), I love to browse Instagram and Pinterest for bujo inspiration.
+In my free time (not that I have that much time to spare with three kids…), I love to browse Instagram and Pinterest for bujo inspiration.
 I try never to copy a full spread that someone else has created, I mostly watch and admire!
 Those are some ideas I dug out for our future trips: